 • Assist in the organization of all aspects of an athletes’ development, including practice sessions, and preparation for contests.

 • Create a positive environment for student-athletes by communicating clearly and fairly with each student-athlete on matters that affect his/her development including academic, physical, social, spiritual and athletic issues.

 • Assist the Head Coach to identify and recruit student athletes who are capable of competing successfully on the NCAA Division I level and who are capable of succeeding academically and graduating.

-• Maintain precise records of all recruiting contacts via forms (web based program) supplied by Athletic Department Compliance Office
+• Maintain precise records of all recruiting contacts in coordination with the Associate Athletic Director of Compliance.

 • Communicate with Head Coach on itineraries and vacation plans.

 • Responsible for staying within fiscal and budgetary guidelines and maintaining expense reports for all scouting, recruiting and travel expenses.

 • Pass the NCAA test administered by the Faculty Athletics Representative to actively recruit.

 • Serve as a representative of La Salle University and lead in an exemplary fashion including, but not limited to: Promote principles of sportsmanlike and ethical conduct that supports fundamental values of respect, fairness, civility, honesty, and responsibility among student-athletes, staff and fans; Demonstrate reasonable self-control at contests with players, opposing coaches and players, officials, and fans; Refrain from physical and verbal abuse of student-athletes, referees, or any persons associated with the Atlantic 10 Conference or the University; Accept no speaking engagement for money, endorsements, or any other outside employment at any time without prior approval of the Vice President for Athletics and Recreation.